kyma-project/community/concepts/infrastructure-reconciliation/README.md

 ## Reacting to the kubeconfig rotation

-Since Lifecycle Manager and Module Manager need to interact with the provisioned K8S cluster directly, a mechanism for providing them with an up-to-date kubeconfig is needed.
+Since Lifecycle Manager and Module Manager need to interact with the provisioned Kubernetes cluster directly, a mechanism for providing them with an up-to-date kubeconfig is needed.

 There are few possible options here:
-- Watching K8S Secrets - Managers should watch the Secrets containing the kubeconfigs, with a big amount of Runtimes this may be resource intensive on the API server side.
+- Watching Kubernetes Secrets - Managers should watch the Secrets containing the kubeconfigs, with a big amount of Runtimes this may be resource intensive on the API server side.
 - Implementing caching logic based on the timestamps for the kubeconfig expiration - Managers would determine themselves whether a new kubeconfig should be fetched or not, this one requires implementing custom caching mechanisms in the components.
 - Simple retries - if the Manager is unable to connect to the cluster with it's current kubeconfig, it should try fetching a new one, it's not the prettiest and most performant option though.